ElliotCui/admin_start_kit/README.md

 This is a scaffold for building an admin project.

-UI is based on `bootstrap -v 4.6.0`.
+Main UI is based on `bootstrap -v 4.6.0`.

 Datetimepicker is based on `bootstrap4-datetime-picker-rails -v 0.3.1`, which works perfectly.

 The next step will add more and more common tools, e.g. something about How to draw tables and lines for Dashboard.